ApryseSDK/webviewer-salesforce/README.md

 Optimize: Do you want us to backup your files before optimizing? [y/n]:  y

 Optimize: Will you be using WebViewer Server?
-See https://www.pdftron.com/documentation/web/guides/wv-server/ for more info. [y/n]:  n
+See https://docs.apryse.com/documentation/web/guides/wv-server/ for more info. [y/n]:  n

 Optimize: Will you be converting all your documents to XOD?
-See https://www.pdftron.com/documentation/web/guides/optimize-lib-folder for more info. [y/n]:  n
+See https://docs.apryse.com/documentation/web/guides/optimize-lib-folder for more info. [y/n]:  n

 Optimize: Do you need client side office support? [y/n]:  y

+Optimize: Do you need client side office support for legacy office files (doc, ppt, xls)? [y/n]:  y

 Optimize: Do you need the full PDF API?
-See https://www.pdftron.com/documentation/web/guides/optimize-lib-folder for more info (most users dont need this option). [y/n]:  y
+See https://docs.apryse.com/documentation/web/guides/optimize-lib-folder for more info (most users dont need this option). [y/n]:  y

 Optimize: Do you want to use the production version of PDFNet.js?
-The production version does not have type checking and console messages, but is much smaller than the development version. [y/n]:  n
+The production version does not have type checking and console messages, but is much smaller than the development version. [y/n]:  y

+Optimize: Do you need to use the content editing feature?
+(This is for editing content on the page in the viewer) [y/n]:  y

+Optimize: Do you need to use the office editing feature?
+(This is for editing docx files in the viewer) [y/n]:  y

 Optimize: Do you need to deploy to Salesforce?
-See https://www.pdftron.com/documentation/web/guides/optimize-lib-folder for more info (most users dont need this option). [y/n]:  y
+See https://docs.apryse.com/documentation/web/guides/optimize-lib-folder for more info (most users dont need this option). [y/n]:  y

+Optimize: Would you like to use the web component version of WebViewer (instead of the iframe)? [y/n]:  n
 ```

 This optimization process produces zip files of size 5 MB or less, which enables